Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 This is where loss aversion gets personal.

-The reason you abandon goals isn't lack of motivation.
-It's that the wrong things are at stake.
+The reason you abandon goals is not lack of motivation.
+It is that the wrong things are at stake.

 When you set a New Year's resolution, nothing happens if you quit.
-Approximately 80% of resolutions fail, with most people giving up by mid-February.
-The missing ingredient isn't willpower.
-It's consequences.
+Roughly 80% of resolutions fail, with most people giving up by mid-February.
+The missing ingredient is not willpower.
+It is consequences.
+This is the same pattern that drives why habit trackers fail for most people in year two.

 The same principle applies to any goal.
 When quitting costs you something tangible, your brain's threat-detection system kicks in and fights to avoid the loss.
 When quitting costs nothing, your brain shrugs and moves on.